dimikulin/NotesAPI/README.md

 * Maven,
 * H2 Database.

+## Setup
+You can launch the program in two ways:

+* by downloading the project via e.g. IntellIJ and starting the application from there,
+* by launching crudassignemnt.jar (/out/artifacts/crudassignemnt_jar)

 ## Endpoints

 The most common HTTP status codes are returned when there is an error.